drdannysands/evernote/README.md

 enp [optional note title]: creates a new note with contents being latest clipboard entry (from copy or cut action).
 If used as Universal Action then that text becomes note content.
 If there is a parameter (not available with Universal Action) sets the note title as parameter with today's date.
 (If Evernote is not open it is started prior to executing action.)

-ens [optional search term: opens Evernote search field.
+ens [optional search term]: opens Evernote search field.
 If there is a parameter (or from Universal Action) then that becomes search string and search is run.
 (If Evernote is not open it is started prior to executing action.)

 en: opens Evernote with no action.